 We admire both your persnicketiness and your mistrust of rich text editors.
 If you prefer raw-ass code, just click the settings gear in the top right-hand corner of the post.
 You can switch to HTML editing in the menu that shows up.

 Sure!
 There are a couple tools in your toolbelt specifically for this situation.

-First, make sure your cursor is on a new blank line in the post, then click the little plus sign button that pops up to the left side.
-From there, you can:
+When your cursor is on a new blank line in the post, you can click on the tools that appear on the right-hand side of the post box:

 There’s a section at the bottom of the post that says “#tags.”
 Type your tags there, hitting enter (or comma) after each one.